OWNER — REN TOOL & MFG CO., INC.

 Belletti’s IMTS strategy has been to do a quick run-through of the entire floor on the first day to find the hidden gems that can benefit his company.
 Then he goes back and takes a second look at areas of most interest – talking with experts, learning about new equipment and getting his hands on the latest machines.

 To address the skilled labor shortage, common among most shops, Belletti found that operator-friendly interfaces have made a huge impact on his business.
 Simple touchscreens with intuitive controls in plain language have allowed Ren Tool & Manufacturing to train less-skilled workers to run equipment and complete customer orders on short deadlines.

 “Conversational-style controls make a big difference for us.
 Without them, we would have been sunk long ago,” Belletti said.
 “There are few qualified workers available right now, so we need to leverage technology and use the workers we have to keep up with customer demand.”

 To help build a workforce for the future, Ren Tooling & Manufacturing is working with the local high school to train students in a machine shop course and hopes to bring them in as apprentices who will become long-time skilled employees someday.

 Handing Over to the Next Generation

 A few years ago, Belletti stepped down from day-to-day management and passed on the business to his three adult children – Renata, Patrick and Steven.
 He didn’t expect them to take on the business, but he’s pleasantly surprised to see the next generation step up and take over.
-Even though Belletti is retired, he plans to attend IMTS 2018 with his son for three days.

 “The kids will be making updates to grow the business and have complete control of what comes next, but I still have a say in machinery purchases,” Belletti said.
 “We wouldn’t have been successful so long without the information we learn at IMTS.
 There’s always something new to see.
 Everything we could possibly need is at the show.
 IMTS is the complete package.”Read More Stories